xsjcTony/unocss-preset-animations/docs/src/guide/index.md

 ## Overview

-This is a preset of [UnoCSS](https://unocss.dev/), which adapts the [tailwindcss-animate](https://github.com/jamiebuilds/tailwindcss-animate) TailwindCSS plugin to be compatible with UnoCSS.
+This is a preset of [UnoCSS](https://unocss.dev/) for creating beautiful animations with simple classnames.

+It adapts the [tailwindcss-animate](https://github.com/jamiebuilds/tailwindcss-animate) TailwindCSS plugin to be compatible with UnoCSS but more flexible and user-friendly.

 ## Installation